Total 36

 Preventing Hate Speech: The Role of Media Literacy

-What can be done when online hate speeches spread into the physical world?
-This closed course is designed for educators who want to teach about Media and Information Literacy.
-It will focus on the spreading of prejudice and stereotypes online and their consequences offline.
-The workshop will explain the role played by the Internet and the mechanisms of their diffusion on social networks (trends and patterns of online extremism).
-Using material found online, this course will allow the participants to experiment hands-on the functioning of Internet, define their own posture, and will give them the tools and recommendations to teach about it.
-In particular, students who want to apply for this course should complete the prerequisite course “Critical Media Literacy” in advance.
+What can be done when online hate speeches spreads into the physical world?
+The course is designed for educators who want to teach about Media and Information Literacy.
+It will focus on the spreading of prejudice and stereotypes online and their physical consequences offline.
+The course will explain the role played by the Internet and the mechanisms of its diffusion on social networks (trends and patterns of online extremism).
+This course will allow the participants to experiment hands-on the functioning of the Internet, define their own posture, and will give them the tools and recommendations to teach about it and prevent hate speech In particular, students who want to apply for this course should complete the prerequisite course “Critical Media Literacy” in advance.
 Module No Title 1 The Challenges of Privacy Online 2 Consequences of Fake News and Conspiracy Theories 3 Online Discrimination and Hate Speech by Extremist Groups 4 The Role of Education

 OngoingInstructor-led